Search

 Close this search box.

-Tampa neighborhood named the 4th best place to live in America
+Tampa neighborhoods named the best places to live in America

 The accolades keep pouring in for our beautiful city.
-In case you hadn’t heard, Tampa was just named one of the greatest places in the world by TIME.
-Our city is one of the most dog-friendly in the nation, we have the top ranked large airport in the US, and we are a top notch foodie city.
-So let’s add one more win to the record, Hyde Park-Spanishtown Creek in Tampa was just listed as one of the best places to live in the US by Niche.
+In case you haven’t heard, Tampa was named one of the greatest places in the world by TIME.
+Our city is one of the most dog-friendly in the nation, we have the top-ranked large airport in the US, and we are a top-notch foodie city.
+So let’s add one more win to the record, Uptown Tampa, Harbour Island, and Hyde Park-Spanishtown Creek in Tampa were just listed as three of the best places to live in the US by Niche.

 Hyde Park-Spanishtown Creek’s high volume of bars and restaurants, access to great public schools, and strong group of young professionals living in the neighborhood helped elevate it in the Niche editors’ eyes.
 The report card on the town notes that roughly 63% of the population rents, while 37% owns.
 Median rent in the neighborhood is above the National average.
 Renters in the area pay around $1,673 per month.